Macawls/blog/content/post/oceans47/index.md

 ## Explanation

-I'm not going to go into detail about Steez's life or how important he was to me.
+I'm not going to go into detail about Steez's life.
-Just know that he was Joey's best friend and unfortunately committed suicide on the 23rd of December 2012.
+He was Joey's best friend and unfortunately committed suicide on the 23rd of December 2012.
 The numbers on date on his death ```12/23/12``` add up to 47.
 His last message was "THE END".
 The next album in his career was going to be called "47 Shift".